jrgood01/AutoArch/README.md

 ![alt text](https://github.com/jrgood01/AutoArch/blob/main/screenshot.png)

 # Auto Architecture
-AutoArch is a web application that leverages the power of GPT-4 to automatically generate and visualize recommended AWS architectures based on a user's project description.
+Auto Architecture is a web application that leverages the power of GPT-4 to automatically generate and visualize recommended AWS architectures based on a user's project description.
 This is an experiment into automated infastructure suggestions.
 ## Credits:
     - Chadcn (ui components): https://ui.shadcn.com/
     - D3.js (for graph visualisation): https://d3-graph-gallery.com/